 The guides are not, however, an unbiased representation of gay spaces in the United States and in fact they are rather incomplete for groups other than gay white men.
 Damron’s guides served a particular consumer base, one that skewed male and white, and were ultimately a reflection his own experience as a white upper middle class gay man.
 For example, the guide’s explanation of listings mentioned women, initially describing (G) as “Girls, but seldom exclusively.”
 This categorization likely referred to places where lesbians, bisexuals, queer women, or straight women could share bar space with gay men.
 However, while gay men could patronize a robust world of bars, porn cinemas, and bathhouses by the late 1970s, spaces geared toward women were frequently not accounted for or rare in the guides.
 Looking at other travel guides aimed particularly at women, such as Gaia’s Guide, reveals a very different geography for lesbian women at this time.
 In Damron’s guides cities such as Berkeley, a city with important spaces for lesbian women, never appear.
 During the 1990s the guides begin to be marketed as exclusively catering to men and the Damron company started publishing the women’s specific guide, The Damron’s Women Traveller.
 Due to the popularity of alternative guides, Damron’s Women Traveller was never successful for the company.
 Their absence from the guide was a reflection of Damron’s primary customer base.
 Perhaps lesbian, queer, bisexual, and questioning-women found more acceptance in other spaces not highlighted in the Damron Guides, like coffeehouses and feminist organizations (Ketchum 2019).

-While academic queer history has been embraced the past few decades, scholars using digital methodologies have been slower to apply their work to LGBTQ subjects.
+While academic queer history has been embraced over the past few decades, scholars using digital methodologies have been slower to apply their work to LGBTQ subjects.
 In recent years, however, scholars have begun to take advantage of geospatial mapping technologies to produce historical LGBTQ mapping projects such as Queering the Map, Queer Digital History Project, Mapping LGBTQ St. Louis, Mapping Queer Terrains, and Shifting LGBTQ+ Spaces.
 Queering the Map, for example, is an ambitious and worthwhile project that seeks to map LGBTQ space through crowdsourced memories from the community as its source base.
 Other projects, such as Mapping LBGTBQ St. Louis, the LGBTQ Columbia History Initiative and An Everyday Queer New York, provide rich portraits of local communities.
 Shifting LGBTQ+ Spaces, which is built in part on data obtained from Mapping the Gay Guides, also seeks to map historic LGBTQ locations over time and offers tools to track the longevity of individual locations in several U.S. cities.
 Other projects have sought to expand beyond guidebooks and use other types of historical sources to understand gay spaces.
-For example, Annelise Heinz and Cameron Blevins’ work, “Putting Lesbian Community Building on the Map,” studies how lesbian feminists built community during the 1970s and 1980s through mapping thousands of locations printed in the bimonthly magazine Lesbian Connection.(Allen, Cocklin, Waites 2023, Cruse 2023,Friedman, Rectenwald 2023,Gieseking 2023,LaRochelle 2023, Larry Knopp, Michael Brown, Bo Zhao 2023, ONE Archives at the USC Libraries 2023).
+For example, Annelise Heinz and Cameron Blevins’ work, “Putting Lesbian Community Building on the Map,” studies how lesbian feminists built a community during the 1970s and 1980s through mapping thousands of locations printed in the bimonthly magazine Lesbian Connection.(Allen, Cocklin, Waites 2023, Cruse 2023,Friedman, Rectenwald 2023,Gieseking 2023,LaRochelle 2023, Larry Knopp, Michael Brown, Bo Zhao 2023, ONE Archives at the USC Libraries 2023).

 START HERMENEUTICS